Skip to content

 # … etc, or upload the whole file via the GitHub web UI.

 # 3b.
-Set the LLM provider/model the daemon should use.
-These are not
+Set the runtime profile the daemon should use.
+The profile carries

 # 4. The action runs `moltnet config init-from-env` on each invocation